rodoherty1/intro-to-kubernetes/README.md

 * [Hello Minikube Tutorial](https://kubernetes.io/docs/tutorials/hello-minikube/#create-your-node-js-application)
 * [Kubectl Cheatsheet](https://kubernetes.io/docs/reference/kubectl/cheatsheet/)

 # Todo
-* Start sketching out the "How To Get Started" section.
 * Tidy up the yaml files
-* Add a step by step guide for recreating our POC in a new GCP project
-* Make sure the dockerfiles are available at some point if there is no IP in those files.
-* Mention the fact that we didn't explore RBAC.
 * Mention the GCP private container registry and the implications for PPB projects.
 * Mention how environment variables can be added via the deployment descriptor.
-* Update the ascii image so that it references the persistent storage
-* Explain the difference between cluster auotscaling and pod autoscaling.